SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </p>

                           <p>
                             A scenario which I'm hugely grateful for of Everything for is searching SharePoint.
 We host our documentation on our internal SharePoint Online.
-Instead of using SharePoint's clunky search facility, I <a rel="noreferrer noopener" href="https://support.microsoft.com/en-us/office/sync-sharepoint-files-and-folders-87a96948-4dd7-43e4-aca1-53f3e18bea9b" target="_blank">sync the library to my machine</a> and reap the benefits of using Everything's.
+Instead of using SharePoint's clunky search facility, I [sync the library to my machine](https://support.microsoft.com/en-us/office/sync-sharepoint-files-and-folders-87a96948-4dd7-43e4-aca1-53f3e18bea9b) and reap the benefits of using Everything's.
                           </p>

                           <h3>